jiannan-xu/jiannan-xu.github.io/_pages/about.md

 Recent News
 ======
+* Mar 6, 2025: Our student chapter is oragnizing the 3rd Smith DOIT Doctoral Consortium.
+Please [sign up](https://go.umd.edu/doit-consortium-2025) to attend if you are interested!

 * Oct 16.
 2024: Our student chapter received the 2024 INFORMS Student Chapter Annual Award - Cum Laude!

 * Mar 26.
 2024: Our project received the Faculty-Student Research Award (FSRA, $15,000) from the Graduate School!